Reproductive Health Glossary

 Perimenopause

-The transitional period leading up to menopause, typically lasting 4-10 years.
-During perimenopause, hormone levels fluctuate, leading to irregular periods and various symptoms like hot flashes, sleep changes, and mood shifts.
+The transition period leading up to menopause.
+During this time, hormone levels fluctuate, which can cause irregular periods and symptoms such as hot flashes, sleep changes, and mood shifts.
+Perimenopause ends when menopause is reached.

 Postmenopause